karttur/arduino/_posts/2019/2019-10-20-component-AS726X-spectrometer.markdown

 The Austrian company [AMS](https://ams.com) produce filter based miniature spectrometers.
 When I first wrote this post in 2019 AMS produced three miniature spectrometers, each with 6 bands.

 The [AMS AS7341 11-band spectral sensor](https://ams.com/ko/as7341?fbclid=IwAR3RyybhA7qlqQo8N8hP6GgB0USwy7JsjBKn_7Tohk5hR1qRGd4WeozAuhA) was launched in 2019 and became available in 2020 as breakout board from [Adafruit](https://learn.adafruit.com/adafruit-as7341-10-channel-light-color-sensor-breakout). and [Mikroe](https://www.mikroe.com/spectrometer-click).

 In February 2022 AMS presented a 14-band filter based visible (VIS) to Near Infra Red (NIR) sensor - the [AMS AS7343 Spectral Sensor](https://ams.com/AS7343).

+In September 2022 AMS presented a 64-band Near Infra Red (NIR) sensor - the [[AS7421 Hyperspectral NIR Sensor](https://ams.com/as7421).

 ### Sparkfun